Florida woman in COVID-19 coma wakes up on day family planned to pull life support - NewsBreak

 “I literally dropped the phone.
 I was like, what?
 I mean because we were supposed to be terminating life support that day,” Andrew told WMTW.

-Bettina also had memories of people speaking to her in her coma but couldn’t respond to them, Andrew added.CDC approves expanding COVID-19 vaccine boosters to all adults
+Bettina also had memories of people speaking to her in her coma but couldn’t respond to them, Andrew added.CDC expands COVID-19 vaccine booster rollout, OKs mixing shots

 Andrew and Bettina, who live in Tavares, Florida, were in Maine when Bettina got sick.
 The two were visiting Andrew’s father to care for him while he battled stage 4 cancer, according to CNN .